 This vegan pumpkin pie is also paleo and has a richer and creamier pumpkin filling than your traditional pumpkin pie!
-A great grain-free and gluten-free dessert for Thanksgiving.
+A great grain-free and gluten-free pie for Thanksgiving dessert.

 I’m SO excited about this recipe.
 I made it about a month ago and have been trying to be patient and not post it before Halloween.
 But according to the people on Instagram, it’s never too early for pumpkin pie so here we are!

 Pumpkin pie has never been a favorite of mine because of the texture.
 To me, it’s just kind of bla.
 But this vegan pumpkin pie?!
 Definitely the opposite of bla. :D I’ve made some no-bake cashew-based desserts before, like these no-bake paleo vegan key lime pies and this paleo vegan maple frosting but this one is different in that it’s baked.

 The result is a super creamy, rich and decadent pumpkin pie.
 I’m not vegan nor paleo but I’m telling you… if I had the choice between this filling and one with sweetened condensed milk and eggs, I’d much rather have this one.
 Nobody will know that it’s allergy-friendly and made healthier.

 Before I made this, I tried some recipes that basically just used coconut milk in place of the evaporated / sweetened condensed milk and coconut sugar instead of brown sugar.
 But nope.
 I can’t have any coconut taste in my pumpkin pie.